Thursday, May 28, 2026

 Yecla 27th May

 Although the war in Ukraine may seem a long way away, the effects are being felt here in Costa Blanca, In response to shortages caused by the conflict, almost every available square meter of land has been turned over to agriculture.
-Wheat, barley, maize, silage, and other crops like wine groves, olive trees, which now cover areas that were once fertile natural scrub-land.
+Wheat, barley, Maze, silage, and other crops like vineyard's, olive groves, orange and lemon tree plantations which now cover areas that were once fertile natural scrub-land.
 Now turned over to intensive farming.

 With the war entering its fourth year, you can spend almost an entire day driving around searching for birds and barely see anything of note in areas that were once full of life.

-Even so, today’s visit to Yecla was still enjoyable, although hard going, It was great to get out with Geoff, despite the difficult conditions and increasing heat, We still managed to see more species than if I’d stayed in GA.
+Even so, today’s visit to Yecla was enjoyable, although hard going.
+The new normal seems you have to put more effort in too get a result.
+It was great to get out with Geoff, despite the difficult conditions and increasing heat, We still managed to see more species than if I’d stayed in GA.

 What was especially noticeable were the omissions not a single Pallid Swift, Bee-eater, Roller, or Woodchat Shrike.
 These are normally the “filler birds” between the highlights, such as Golden Eagle, lesser Kestrel, which unfortunately we also failed to connect with today.